AndersDeath/diary2/000-current.md

 # 08 June - Samstag - Berlin - 625 Tag der Einwanderung - Warm Sunny

 I did literally nothing today.
 We were on closed radar station that was built by the US army during the cold war.
-It's a bunch of buildings are located on an artificial mountain in the Berlins part/
+It's a bunch of buildings are located on an artificial mountain in the Berlins part.
+I already forgot the name of it.